Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

-where now $\QCoh(\cSpec(\COX))$ is seen as a monoidal category via the convolution tensor product induced by the group structure on $\cSpec(\COX)$.
-Under the equivalence of \cref{cor:koszulalgebraic}, this monoidal structure corresponds to the Day convolution monoidal structure on $\LocSys(\Omega_*X;\Bbbk)$, hence we obtain a chain of equivalences
+Here, $\QCoh(\cSpec(\COX))$ is seen as a monoidal category via the convolution tensor product induced by the group structure on $\cSpec(\COX)$.
+Under the equivalence of \cref{cor:koszulalgebraic}, this monoidal structure corresponds to the Day convolution monoidal structure on $\LocSys(\Omega_*X;\Bbbk)$.
+Hence, we obtain a chain of equivalences